8th Infantry Regiment (United States): Honors

 The regiment has earned a total 59 campaign streamers.

 Decorations of the "Fighting Eagles" Battalion include three presidential unit citations (four citations for A Co. and C Co.).
 The first citation was awarded to the regiment during World War II on 6 June 1944, for action on the beaches of Normandy.
 Two other presidential unit citations were awarded to the battalion for actions in Pleiku Province and Dak To district in the Republic of Vietnam.
 A co and C co were awarded another presidential unit citation for Kontum Province in the Republic of Vietnam.

 In World War II, the 8th Infantry Regiment was cited twice in the order of the day by the Belgian Army – the first for action in the Belgian Campaign, and later for action in the Ardennes.
 The Belgian Government subsequently awarded the regiment the Belgian Fourragère.

-The 1st Battalion, 8th Infantry won nine campaign streamers, and one in May and 2nd with it being an Oak leaf cluster in October–November 1967 Presidential Unit Citation (United States) with one Oak leaf cluster, and supporting units, for action in Vietnam from 1966 to 1970, participating in operations Sam Houston, Francis Marion, Don Quin, and Paul Revere III, and IV.
+The 1st Battalion, 8th Infantry won nine campaign streamers, and one in May and 2nd with it being an oak leaf cluster in October–November 1967 Presidential Unit Citation with one oak leaf cluster, and supporting units, for action in Vietnam from 1966 to 1970, participating in operations Sam Houston, Francis Marion, Don Quin, and Paul Revere III, and IV.
 The Vietnamese Government awarded the battalion the Vietnamese Cross of Gallantry with Palm and the Civil Action Medal First Class.
-Alpha and Charlie Companies were awarded an Oakleaf Cluster to their Presidential Unit Citation for extraordinary heroism in the Republic of Vietnam.
+Alpha and Charlie Companies were awarded an oak leaf cluster to their Presidential Unit Citation for extraordinary heroism in the Republic of Vietnam.
 Companies A and C sought out, engaged and decisively defeated an overwhelmingly larger force by deploying small, isolated patrols and conducting company and platoon-size reconnaissance-in-force operations.
 A-1-4 engineers took much of the brunt blast of automatics and mortar fire from human waves charging and retreating many times.
 They received A Company 4th Engineers Battalion, Combat U.S. Army.

 The regiment had seven Medal of Honor recipients.
 A few of the famous past commanders include former General of the Army George C. Marshall, and General James Van Fleet, who led the regiment ashore on D-Day.